Marciyo/Undo/README.md

-# Thanks for challenging me!
-Welcome to **Undo Challenge App** repository!
+Welcome to **Undo App** repository!

-I had a lot of fun completing this challenge.
 In this repo, you will find working MVP of a requested app.
+Inside the repo you will also find algorithm that sorts and return you the trip that cost closes to let's say 50$ of all the trips you had

-Also, you will find the Algorithm challenge playground here.
+Inside, you will also find cool scroll view header interaction without the use of reactive approach (ScrollViewDidScroll).

-I had very little time this weekend to complete the challenge.
-I would love to have more time to refactor some parts of the app.
-Especially I would love to implement RxSwift to drive the viewModels.
-Architecturally project is prepared to handle it.

 ### TODO:
 - Add GraphQL